A complex and adaptive problem

-Perhaps the most important way business leaders can enhance their organisation’s security is by driving and shaping a culture of cyber awareness.
-For many organisations in the commercial world, security is a relatively new problem.
-As stated at the beginning, the private sector tends to prioritise agility, flexibility and transparency as these drive optimal business outcomes.
+Perhaps the most important way business leaders can enhance their organization’s security is by driving and shaping a culture of cyber awareness.
+For many organizations in the commercial world, security is a relatively new problem.
+As stated at the beginning, the private sector tends to prioritize agility, flexibility and transparency as these drive optimal business outcomes.

 So, introducing a security awareness culture can be a challenge.

-Whilst cyber threats target organisations with underdeveloped security cultures, intelligence can be used to develop appropriate strategies that include security awareness at the core.
+Whilst cyber threats target organizations with underdeveloped security cultures, intelligence can be used to develop appropriate strategies that include security awareness at the core.